-Smoking cigarettes may kill you, but smoked meats make the world go round.
 Barbecue is an American staple, from Carolina pork to Texas brisket to Memphis ribs.
-While you could tour the country and try all the amazing barbecue that's out there, you don't have to travel in the midst of a pandemic to get your barbecue fix.
-Behold, the best place for authentic barbecue in all 50 states based on the best reviews and publications.
+While you could tour the country and try all the amazing barbecue that's out there, you don't have to travel far to get your barbecue fix.
+We rounded up the best place for authentic barbecue in all 50 states based on the best reviews and publications.

 ALABAMA: Big Bob Gibson Bar-B-Q in Decatur